HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

-The condensate tank or condensate drain pan can be a haven for mold and bacterial growth.
+The condensate tank and drain pan are a haven for mold and bacterial growth.

-To clean the condensate tank in your portable AC follow these steps:
+Follow these steps to clean the condensate tank in your portable AC:

-- Turn off your portable AC and unplug it from the power outlet.
-You don’t want your AC to power on while you’re cleaning it.
+- Turn off your portable AC and unplug it from the power outlet

-- Drain the water out of the condensate tank.
-Ensure all the water is completely removed from the condensate tank before proceeding
+- Drain the water out of the condensate tank

-- Clean the tank or pan with soap and water.
-Scrub it out until it’s clean and free of slime.
+- Clean the tank or pan with soap and water

-- Rinse out the tank with clean water.
-Ensure that you didn’t miss cleaning any parts.
-Any remaining dirty areas will serve as a point where future growth can restart.
+Rinse out your tank and drain pan with water.
+Make sure you don’t miss cleaning any parts.
+Any remaining dirty areas will serve as a point where future mold and bacterial growth can restart.

-- Drain out all the remaining water from the tank.
-You’ll want to have a clean, empty tank when you’re finished.
+Drain out all the water so you have a clean, empty tank when you’re finished.

 Clean the condensate drain line